coredump-ch/nixie-counter/README.md

 correct firmware, and a green LED to indicate whether the module is connected to the WiFi or not.

+## Functionality

+- When starting, the people count will be set to 0
+- When pressing the toggle switch up or down, the people count will be modified and the nixie tube will show the sent number
+- Every minute, the current count will be re-sent to the server (to allow server-side timeout implementations)

 ## PCB

 ![Top](output/v2.0/screenshot-top.png)